-We would like to provide night security at the pit during construction to keep an eye on the equipment (contractor will not be able to camp there).
-Besides having a gate with lock and chain, we would like at least 2 people to camp there each night the equipment is there.
-It should be a little over 1 week.
+Trash No Land is providing night security at the site during construction to keep an eye on the equipment.
+Besides having a gate with lock and chain, we have 2 people camping there each night for the duration of the project.
+It should be completed by Oct 30th.

 This improvement for recreational shooting is for all who wish to partake in free shooting on public lands.
 While it may be free to shoot 7 days a week, it is not a ‘free-for-all’ or ‘anything goes’ type of place!
-No dispersed shooting place on pubic land is like that.
+No place on pubic land is like that.

 Project contact: Bill Cogley Info@trashnoland.org

 Trash No Land